Disclaimer: Information in this article should not be taken as medical advice. Before you make any changes, you should speak with your provider.

 Get at least 7 hours of sleep

-Most of us have heard the guideline: adults need at least 7 hours of sleep each night.
+Most of us have heard the guideline: adults need at least 6-8 hours of sleep each night.
 But how many of us abide by it each night?
-It can be hard, especially when you're balancing it with social life, children and pets, family, household responsibilities, and work.
+It can be hard, especially when you're balancing it with social life, children and pets, family, household responsibilities, school, and/or work.
 But getting enough sleep will help to set you up for success in your other goals!

 When you have enough sleep, your body will be more in balance, you will feel more energized, and you'll be more productive.
 The "right" amount of sleep for any given adult is 7-9 hours, and the right amount for your specific body will depend on a lot of other factors such as coexisting health issues, energy expended during the day, and caffeine intake.